-In the case of treatment like Invisalign for example, the benefits extend to remote monitoring too.
+In the case of treatment like Invisalign, the benefits extend to remote monitoring too.
 When apps like SmileMate are used in conjunction with tools like zoom, dentists can track the progress of the alignment process and reassure patients remotely.

 What are the benefits of remote video services for patients?

-The great thing about remote video consultations is not only are they better in many ways for healthcare businesses, but they offer significant benefits for patients too.
+The great thing about remote video consultations is not only are they better in many ways for clinics and practices, but they offer significant benefits for patients too.
 Today’s patient is a healthcare consumer and expects a better experience.
-Remote consultations help provide that by taking some of the friction out of the experience and eliminating the need for the inconvenience of travel and waiting times.
+Remote consultations help provide that by removing some friction from the experience and eliminating the need for the inconvenience of travel and waiting times.

 Some of the advantages of online video consultations for patients